 Since leaving on the trip I had eaten a mouthful of farinha, two stale crackers, three bites of fish, and five heavenly cookies – Five golden rings.

 Without direction João lifted the hatch and squirmed below.
 He was moving quickly, muttering to himself again as he brusquely shifted items in the hold.
 There was a dull clanking of metal on metal, followed by what sounded like clinking glass.
-More muttering, more shifting, then his hands came up, holding the aluminum dishpan (the farinha pan).
+More muttering, more shifting, then his hands came up, holding onto the aluminum dishpan (the farinha pan).
 Sitting in the pan were two rectangular cans and two large brown bottles.
 Ze took the pan and set it on the icebox, allowing João to climb out and close the hatch cover.
 Rung to the fingers of his left hand were the three plastic coffee cups.

-Seeing the scuffed brown bottles lying in the pan did a lot to offset the sight of the pan itself.
+Seeing the scuffed brown bottles laying in the pan did a lot to offset the sight of the pan itself.
 The 600 ml bottles were the type used by every brewer in Brazil.
 And if there is one thing Brazilian manufacturing does exceedingly well — it makes great beer!
 Brazilians are fanatics about beer and the colder it is, the better — Stupidly cold, as they say.
 Why the jangadeiros hadn’t put these babies in the icebox, I could only guess.
 But sailors, like beggars, aren’t very choosy.
 Warm or cold, nothing was going to taste better than that there beer.
-YES!
+Aye!

 I sighed happily just thinking about it — reached over and hefted one of the beauties from the pan.
 Holding it gingerly, Don’t you dare drop it, I rotated the bottle, looking for a label.
 Hmm—must have fallen off.